Ammar Nakshawani

 Sayed Ammar Nakshawani (عمار النقشواني; Əmmar Nəqşəvani; born 1981) is a British-Iraqi Shia scholar, author and public lecturer of Azerbaijani descent.
 He is recognized for his contributions to Islamic history, theology, and inter-sectarian dialogue.
 In 2022, he launched Shia Voice, a digital platform designed to promote Shia teachings and facilitate engagement with younger audiences through lectures, discussions, and online media.
 The platform aims to provide accessible religious education, encourage thoughtful reflection, and foster a sense of community among Shia Muslims worldwide.

 Nakshawani has delivered lectures at numerous academic institutions and interfaith forums globally.
 He is noted for addressing contemporary issues facing Muslim youth while advocating for unity and dialogue across sectarian lines.
 His work has garnered both praise for its clarity and accessibility and some criticism from those who call for greater scholarly rigor.

 Nakshawani was listed among The 500 Most Influential Muslims in 2014.
-He served as a visiting scholar at Columbia University's Middle East Institute and previously held the Imam Ali Chair for Shi'i Studies and Dialogue among Islamic Legal Schools at Hartford Seminary.
+He served as a visiting scholar at Columbia University's Middle East Institute and previously held the Imam Ali Chair for Shia Studies and Dialogue among Islamic Legal Schools at Hartford Seminary.
 He has lectured extensively at universities and institutions around the world, including Oxford University, Cambridge University, and the University of California, Los Angeles (UCLA), as well as at international conferences on interfaith dialogue, counter-extremism, and Islamic ethics.

 Early life and education

 Nakshawani was born in 1981 into a religious family originally from Najaf, Iraq, known for its longstanding scholarly tradition.
 His grandfather, Murtadha Nakshawani, served as a representative of Grand Ayatollah Abu al-Qasim al-Khoei, one of the most influential Shia marjas of the 20th century.
 The Nakshawani family migrated to the United Kingdom in 1987, where Ammar was raised amidst a blend of traditional religious and Western educational influences.

 From an early age, Nakshawani was exposed to classical Islamic teachings through his family's seminary background while also pursuing formal academic studies.
 He completed his undergraduate studies in Islamic history at the University of London, where he developed a foundation in critical historical methods and classical Islamic thought.
 Seeking to deepen his expertise, he undertook doctoral research at the University of Exeter, earning a PhD in Islamic intellectual thought.
 His doctoral work focused on the development of religious authority and leadership in early Islamic history, combining rigorous textual analysis with contemporary theoretical frameworks.

-Alongside his university education, Nakshawani pursued traditional seminary studies in the religious centers of Qom, Iran, and Najaf, Iraq.
+Alongside his university education, Nakshawani pursued traditional seminary studies in the religious centers of Qom in Iran, and Najaf in Iraq.
 These studies provided him with comprehensive training in Islamic jurisprudence, theology, and philosophy, enabling him to bridge classical Shia scholarship with modern academic approaches.
 This dual background has shaped his scholarly and public engagement style, allowing him to communicate complex religious concepts to diverse audiences.
-His uncle, Baqir al-Irawani is an Iranian-origin Islamic jurist and teacher at the Islamic seminary of Najaf.
+His uncle, Baqir al-Irawani is an Iraqi Islamic jurist and teacher at the Islamic seminary of Najaf.
 In 1987, his family migrated to England.